Roultabie/login/readme.md

 **$GLOBALS['config']['users']['john'] = array('hash' => '$2y$10$bF10DtUBK5U0VMOna.QRZODLxjG9H23fMrwfSFwyieDg.MZg10Lnm',);**
 _Username john, password doe_

-Use userWriter::generateUser() to generate your user:
+Use userWriter::returnHash() to generate your user:
 **echo userWriter::returnHash('doe');**
 And copy this informations in your config file.
 **BCRYPT is the default hash method**.